 - Umbrella.
 Yes.
 It rains.

 And, if you're super organised: thermos flask; tupperware for packed lunches; envelope for all the flyers you'll be given; a water bottle; suncream for the brief spurts of sunshiny brilliance that delight in seeking out the unprotected nose.

 entirely thanks to the trusty aid of these handy Edinburgh

 Festival planning hints) you've negotiated the Edinburgh Festival

 pre-planning packing conundrums and accomodatory nightmares, it's time to work out what to do while you're up

-there.You're in luck: there's a whole other guide for exactly this kind of shizzle: check out our Edinburgh Fringe Top Tips blog post here.
+there.You're in luck: there's a whole other guide for exactly this kind of shizzle: check out our Guide to Edinburgh Fringe Venues and our Edinburgh Fringe Top Tips blog post.